+I first created this recipe in the Spring.
 The Spring season inspires me to create dishes that feel “springy”.
 Lemons are cleansing and refreshing; mint and cucumbers are cooling.
 Quinoa is a wonderful ingredient–and is on sale this month at Mother Earth’s, so I decided to use this as well.
-I tested it out at work recently and the customers seemed to really enjoy it.
+Our customers really enjoyed it.

-I made a variation of this recipe using tomatoes and string beans instead of cucumbers and snap peas.
-Cucumbers and snap peas are not quite in season yet, so I chose veggies that looked fresh and were reasonably priced.
+I have made variations of this recipe using tomatoes and cucumbers or tomatoes and string beans instead of cucumbers and snap peas.

 2 cups water